yyu-k/udemy_seoblog/README.md

 <h5>General<h5>
 1. Replaced process.browser with typeof window === 'object'.
 2. express-jwt: The decoded JWT payload is now available as req.auth rather than req.user
+3. Replaced nProgress with next-nprogress-bar for compatibility with app router
+4. zeit/next-css is no longer necessary due to improved CSS support in next

 <h5>Mongoose<h5>